 Additional Costs You Should Expect

 Some people are worried about the base moving price, but it's important to remember that there are other costs that may come up during the move.
-Most of the time, these extra costs depend on what you ask for.
+In most cases, these extra costs depend on what you ask for.

 You can make a realistic moving budget by knowing about these possible costs.